microsoft/aerial_wildlife_detection/readme.md

 ![AIde highlights](doc/figures/Aide_highlights.png)

+* **Powerful:** To the best of the authors' knowledge, AIde is the first platform that explicitly integrates humans and AI models in a loop (cf. Active Learning).
 * **Fast:** AIde has been designed with speed in mind, both in terms of computations and workflow.
-* **Flexible:** the framework allows full customizability, from hyperparameters and models over annotation types to libraries.
-For example, it supports bounding boxes as model predictions and classification labels for user annotations; you may exchange the AI backend in any way you want (or [write your own](doc/custom_model.md)); etc.
+* **Flexible:** The framework allows full customizability, from hyperparameters and models over annotation types to libraries.
+It provides:
+    * Full support for image classification, point annotations and bounding boxes (object detection);
+    * a number of AI models and Active Learning criteria [built-in](doc/builtin_models.md);
+    * interfaces for custom AI models and criteria, using any framework or library you want (see how to [write your own model](doc/custom_model.md)).
 * **Modular:** AIde is separated into individual _Modules_, each of which can be run on separate machines for scalability, if needed.
 It even supports on-the-fly additions of new computational workers for the heavy model training part!